-Biological assessment results indicate reference-quality invertebrate communities in Zones 1A, 1B, 1C, and 1D.
+Biological assessment results indicate reference-quality invertebrate communities in all zones.
 This includes "attaining" scores in the thermally altered upper mainstem Delaware River between Hancock and Callicoon (i.e., the upper portion of Zone 1A).
 It is important to note that the "background" rate of scores below 75.6 in reference reaches of the Delaware River is 10%.